 - All awardees will be required to sign a contract that outlines specific expectations and criteria.
 After the contract has been signed, failure to fulfill the expectations as outlined, or withdrawing from the cohort all together, will result in a penalty being charged (this is because per person nonrefundable costs are paid well in advance!)

 This merit-based scholarship is open to all students.
 Demonstration of financial need is optional but will be taken into consideration in the selection of finalists.
-Applications will be evaluated using the following criteria: Demonstrated Leadership Potential; Self Awareness; Global Awareness; a Passion for Serving Others; and Academic Involvement and Performance.
+Applications will be evaluated on demonstrated leadership potential; self & global awareness; a passion for change; and academic involvement.

 Important Note: Some courses could have a required Field Class that conflicts with the scheduled Field Program dates.
 Therefore, students who register in a course with a Field Class during the same time will not be able to participate in the Impact Cohort.